muhammadsajad/Muhammad_Sajad/README.md

 ## WORKSHOP
 ***
-**Modeling and Simulation Using Artificial Neural Networks Organized By Department of Mechanical Engineering, College of Electrical and Mechanical engineering, NUST, Peshawar Road, Rawalpindi, Pakistan** <br />
+**Modeling and Simulation Using Artificial Neural Networks Organized By Department of Mechanical Engineering, College of Electrical and Mechanical Engineering, NUST, Peshawar Road, Rawalpindi, Pakistan** <br />
 [22/05/2017] <br />
 Dr. Imran Shafi presented the Workshop, and the contents were:
 - Artificial intelligence paradigm, motivation, and application areas.